pielstroem/statistics_for_humanists/_posts/2021-07-09-Summarizing.md

 ```

 #### The sample size
-of a vector can simply be indicate with:
+of a vector can simply be indicated with:
 ```
 length(height)
 ```